You are here: drupa 2020. Press. Press material. Press releases.

 And drupa does not stop at the gates of the exhibition centre.
 Instead, Düsseldorf presented itself with a versatile programme as an attractive trade fair destination for all things drupa: be it an exhibition or 3D event, discussion forums or a “rolling lab”: drupacity allowed thousands of interested visitors to experience the trade fair themes – live and hands-on right in the city centre – providing both drupa visitors and exhibitors with tangible added value and a concept that is truly “one of a kind” worldwide.
 “Our concept of bringing the drupa themes to the city thereby making it possible for people to understand and experience technology has paid off 100%.
 Thanks to numerous city-centre activities Düsseldorf citizens and visitors were able relate to the trade fair themes. drupacity proved an experience for all,” reworked Boris Neisser, General Manager at the trade association Destination Düsseldorf, which organised the drupacity programme, who went on to say: “The many multipliers from all over the world felt welcome in Düsseldorf and will return to their home countries with these positive impressions.
 This is “city marketing live” representing a locational advantage not to be underestimated for our city.”

-As announced at the midpoint of drupa, the event will will stick to its four-year cycle meaning the next drupa will be held from 23 June to 3 July 2020.
+As announced at the midpoint of drupa, the event will will stick to its four-year cycle meaning the next drupa will be held from 06 to 16 June 2020.

 Asahi, Dr. Dieter Niederstadt, Technical Marketing Manager